lmadkins/react-great-british-bingo/planning/pseudocode.md

 Need to compare markedArr (the key ids of each of the squares) with the contents of each of the arrays
 - After 5 squares have been clicked (because it can't be a bingo if there's less than 5)/markedArr length is 5 or higher, run it each time another square is clicked.

-Remove duplicates from markedArr (or not allow them in the first place?)
 Then concatenate/merge markedArr with winningCombos, and if there are duplicates, it's bingo? for each array in winningCombos, concatenate them, get IDs of any duplicates.
 If have 5 duplicates it's bingo?